mjenior/promptpal/README.md

     Image quality for Dall-e output
     Default is standard
 iters : int
-    Number of responses to generate and parse for highest quality Default is 1 refine : bool
+    Number of responses to generate and parse for model reflection Default is 1 refine : bool
     Automatically refine user prompt to improve query specificity.